bitnami/containers/bitnami/external-dns/README.md

-# Bitnami package for ExternalDNS
+# Bitnami Secure Image for ExternalDNS

 ## What is ExternalDNS?